Antenna Tuners, Matching, and SWR

 There is no substitute for a correctly tuned, resonant antenna for the frequency you want to use.

-(An antenna is said to be resonant if its impedance is purely real (j0), no imaginary components exist.)
+An antenna is said to be resonant if its impedance is purely real (j0), and no imaginary (or reactive) components exist.

 Coaxial cable impedance transformer

-A transmission line itself can be an impedance transformer.
+A transmission line itself can be an impedance transformer for mismatched loads, as the reactance changes along the length of the cable.
 For example, an RF open circuit can be made to look like a short circuit by adding a quarter wave long piece of transmission line, and vice versa.
 This only works well for a specific frequency, since the quarter wavelength changes with frequency.
 This is also the principle behind open and short circuit tuning stubs.

 Therefore, if your antenna tuner is located where most are (in the radio room), the impedance which the antenna tuner sees is the impedance of your antenna, but it sees this impedance after it has been transformed by your coaxial cable.
 It is for this reason that the antenna tuner located in the radio room is tuning the antenna system, including the transmission line, and not just the antenna.